3GPP-Like GBSM THz Channel Characterization, Modeling, and Simulation Based on Experimental Observations: INTRODUCTION

 \subsection{Background}

-\IEEEPARstart{I}{n} 2020, the commercialization of fifth-generation (5G) networks has been carried out worldwide.
-Then, a very wide band is needed to achieve the ultra-reliable transmission to support various critical applications, such as vehicle-to-vehicle (V2V) communications, cloud computing, and smart city, following the development of big data \cite{r444}, \cite{r2}, \cite{thzv2v}.
-The International Telecommunication Union (ITU) has already estimated that the number of global mobile subscriptions could reach 13.8 billion in 2025 and 17.1 billion in 2030 \cite{r22}, \cite{r3}, \cite{r32}, \cite{r8}.
-Therefore, Terahertz (THz) communication attracts a great deal of attention due to its wide bandwidth between 0.1 to 10 THz, which supports much high-speed data rates from tens of Gbps to several Tbps \cite{r5}.
-To meet the demand for mobile communication systems \cite{r31}, \cite{yuan}, the THz spectrum would be considered a reliable frequency band for the sixth-generation (6G) communication system, bridging the gap between mm-Wave and optical frequency ranges \cite{r7}.
+\IEEEPARstart{A} very wide band is needed to achieve the ultra-reliable transmission to support various critical applications, such as cloud computing and space-air-ground integrated networks, following the development of big data \cite{r444}, \cite{r30}, \cite{r5}.
+The International Telecommunication Union (ITU) has already estimated that the number of global mobile subscriptions could reach 13.8 billion in 2025 and 17.1 billion in 2030 \cite{r22}, \cite{ttst}, \cite{r2}.
+Therefore, Terahertz (THz) communication attracts a great deal of attention due to its wide bandwidth between 0.1 to 10 THz \cite{r7}, \cite{r3}, which supports high-speed data rates from tens of Gbps to several Tbps \cite{r32}, \cite{r8}.
+Thus, the THz spectrum would be considered a reliable frequency band for the sixth-generation (6G) communication system \cite{r31}, \cite{yuan}.

-THz channel model plays an important role in the design, evaluation, and optimization of THz communication systems \cite{r30}.
-However, the THz channel characteristic and model have changed compared to millimeter wave (mm-Wave).
-As the frequency goes up to THz and the wavelength gets smaller, the short wavelength of the THz bands would close to particles in the environment, diffraction is weaker and reflection gradually occupies a dominant situation.
-Thus, it is crucial to carry out the channel measurements and modeling in the THz band.